On product identities and the Chow rings of holomorphic symplectic varieties: Introduction

 \end{corollary}

 At the other end, taking $\alpha = 1$ yields the vanishing

 It is easy to see that the pushforward of this product cycle, via the projection $\M \, \times \, \M^{m+1}\to \M^{m+1}$ forgetting the first factor, is the modified diagonal cycle studied in \cite{OG3}.
-We thus obtain \begin{corollary} Assuming Conjecture \ref{principal} holds, the modified diagonal cycle vanishes in $CH_m (\M^{m+1}).$ \end{corollary}
+Conjecture \ref{principal} recovers in this case the vanishing of the modified diagonal conjectured in \cite{OG3}. \begin{corollary} Assuming Conjecture \ref{principal} holds, the modified diagonal cycle vanishes in $CH_m (\M^{m+1}).$ \end{corollary}